psrc/urbansim/psrc_parcel/data_preparation/README.txt

 VII.
 Post-process
 VIII.Exporting resulting tables to database

+Note: Make sure that buildings built after 2000 are removed from the buildings table

-I. Create a 'jobs' table
+I. Create a 'jobs' table and 'building_sqft_per_job' table
 ****
 1. Run the script unroll_jobs_from_establishments.py
   - choose appropriate settings in the __main__ part
   - recommended: instorage set to MysqlStorage (where the business table lives), outstorage set to FltStorage (where your cache data is)
   - The script creates a 'jobs' table and writes it out into the outstorage.
+  - In addition, the scripts creates a 'building_sqft_per_job' table and writes it out into the outstorage.
+    It needs the 'buildings' table on outstorage.

 II.
 Create new residential buildings
 ****